-This Policy is intended to improve the balance and integrity of competitions, particularly those in higher divisions.
-As such, the policy will be strictly enforced in these competitions (eg. Gold/Division 1 competitions).
-Where it is determined to be in the best interests of the game, a degree of flexibility may be applied in lower division competitions in consultation with the clubs involved.
+This Policy is intended to improve the balance and integrity of Competitions, particularly those in higher divisions.
+As such, the Policy will be strictly enforced in these Competitions (e.g. Gold/Division 1 Competitions).

+Where it is determined to be in the best interests of the Game, a degree of flexibility may be applied in lower division Competitions in consultation with the Clubs involved.

-Where a player applies to move clubs after the season has commenced, the guidelines of the NSWRL Community Rugby League Policies & Procedures Manual will apply in the first instance.
-Any application for consideration of exceptional circumstances (other than player relocation across a large distance) will not be considered if the player has played more than 3 matches for their existing club in the current season.
+Where a Player applies to move between Clubs after the Season has commenced, the provisions of the NSWRL Community Rugby League Policies & Procedures Manual will apply in the first instance.
+Any application for consideration of exceptional circumstances (other than Player relocation across a large distance) will not be considered if the Player has played more than 3 matches for their existing Club in the current Season.